-Before moving to Heidelberg, I obtained my PhD with a thesis titled "A nudge too far?
-The effects of democracy aid on democratization and political instability" in 2014 from the [Department of Government](http://www.essex.ac.uk/government/) at the *University of Essex*, supervised by [Kristian Skrede Gleditsch](http://privatewww.essex.ac.uk/~ksg/) and [Jörg Faust](http://www.deval.org/en/prof-dr-joerg-faust.html).
+In 2014, I obtained my PhD with a thesis titled *A nudge too far?
+The effects of democracy aid on democratization and political instability* from the Department of Government at the [University of Essex](http://www.essex.ac.uk/government/), supervised by [Kristian Skrede Gleditsch](http://ksgleditsch.com/) and [Jörg Faust](http://www.deval.org/en/prof-dr-joerg-faust.html).

 Together with Javier Fabra Mata, I co-authored the [*Users' guide on measuring fragility*](https://www.idos-research.de/uploads/media/usersguide_measure_fragility_ogc09_0.pdf), published by the Oslo Governance Centre of the United Nations Development Programme (UNDP).

-See my [CV](d/ziaja_cv.pdf) for furter details.
+See my [CV](ziaja_cv.pdf) for further details.

 Dr. Sebastian Ziaja